monadicus/snarkOS/node/consensus/README.md

 The `snarkos-node-consensus` crate provides the consensus layer for the snarkOS node.

-It builds on top of the `snarkos-node-bft` crate, which provides an abstract implementationv of the AleobFT.
+It builds on top of the `snarkos-node-bft` crate, which provides an abstract implementationv of the AleoBFT.
 More concretely, this crate provides the communication logic that allows multiple AleoBFT nodes to interact with each other.